 The use of asbestos fibres and articles containing the fibres is prohibited by entry 6 in Annex XVII to the REACH Regulation.
 Specifically, 6 types of asbestos are listed: chrysotile, crocidolite, amosite, anthophyllite, tremolite, and actinolite.

-Downstream users of chrysotile benefiting from the exemption have to report yearly on the amount of chrysotile used in diaphragms to the Member State in which the relevant electrolysis installation is located, as well as on monitoring results for chrysotile in air, is so required by the Member State in order to protect the health and safety of workers.
+Downstream users of chrysotile benefiting from the exemption have to report yearly on the amount of chrysotile used in diaphragms to the EU country in which the relevant electrolysis installation is located, as well as on monitoring results for chrysotile in air, is so required by the EU country to protect the health and safety of workers.

 EU Member States may also allow the placing on the market of articles in their entirety containing asbestos fibres, which were already installed and/or in service before 1 January 2005, under specific conditions ensuring a high level of protection of human health.

-When using this possibility, EU Member States had to communicate the national measures to the Commission by June 2011.
-The information communicated by EU Member States to the Commission is contained in the report below.
+When using this possibility, EU countries had to communicate the national measures to the Commission by June 2011.
+The information communicated by EU countries to the Commission is contained in the report below.

 In 2014/2015, ECHA assessed whether the use of grill lighter fluids and fuels for decorative lamps labelled R65 or H304, intended to be supplied to the general public should be restricted and presented the outcome in the form of an Annex XV restriction dossier (927 kB).
 ECHA concluded that in the light of the available evidence, no further action in addition to the existing restriction was required.

-The restriction on dichloromethane in paint strippers contained in entry 59 of Annex XVII to REACH allows EU Member States to grant derogation for professional use under certain conditions.
-The following Member States have made use of this possibility:
+The restriction on dichloromethane in paint strippers contained in entry 59 of Annex XVII to REACH allows EU countries to grant derogation for professional use under certain conditions.
+Before its withdrawal from the Union, the UK was the only EU country who made use of this possibility.